kuoruan/Chromium-Android/app/src/main/java/org/chromium/chrome/browser/notifications/channels/README.md

 off against the risk of settings creep.
 A multitude of settings can be confusing, and users may have to toggle multiple settings to achieve their desired state.
-Additionally, it’s hard to go back once channels have been split out, without the risk of disregarding user preferences set on those channels.
+Additionally, it’s hard to go back once channels have been split out without disregarding user preferences set on those channels.

 Therefore, any proposed new channels should go through the Chrome UI review process.